 - Soak spinach in hot water for 5-6 minutes.

-- Use a food processor or blender to blend soaked spinach, garlic, ginger and green chilies into a puree and set aside.
+- Use a food processor or blender to blend soaked spinach, garlic, ginger, cashew nuts and Coconut milk into a puree and set aside.

-- In a Pan, heat 2 teaspoons of oil or Ghee, add cubed tofu.
-Saute for 6-7 minutes till tofu is light brown and set aside.
+- In a Pan, heat 2 teaspoons of oil, add cubed tofu.
+Sauté for 6-7 minutes till tofu is light brown and set aside.

 - Use the same pan, heat 1-1.5 teaspoon of oil over medium heat.
-Once hot, add mustard, cumin, red chilies, and turmeric.
-Saute for 2-3 minutes
+Once hot, add turmeric, mustard seeds, cumin seeds one after the other and Sauté till they start to splutter.

-- Add salt and chili powder (optional) to the puree and saute for 3-4 minutes
+- Add salt and cayenne to the puree and sauté for 3-4 minutes

 - Cover and simmer the curry for 6 minutes on low heat.